How To Choose The Perfect Name For Your Organizing Business #3

 This is a step you don’t want to skip!

 Once you come up with a name or a shortlist of name ideas, it’s time to check if that name is available to use.
-Doing a Google search, check if other companies are using it or some similar name.
+Doing a Google search, check if other companies are using it or a similar name.
 Repeat this search on the following spaces:

 • All social networks